VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 The 'Contact us' page features:
+- Different means of contacting the bakery giving the users the choice of different options.
     - Telephone number and email address for the bakery.
     - A contact form containing:
         - A text input fields in which the user is required to enter their name in order to submit the form.
         - An email input field in which the user is required to enter their email address in order to submit the form.
         - A telephone input for the user to enter their telephone number.
         - A dropdown input for the user to select an option for what type of event they require a cake for if applicable.
         - A date input field for the user to enter a date they would require a cake.
         - A text area input field in which the user is required to enter their message to the bakery in order to submit the form.
         - The user submits the form using the submit button located under the message input field.

 The 'Find Us' page features: